Explore expert tips on how to find affordable home insurance in Omaha, Nebraska.

 Why you can trust The Zebra

 Homeowners insurance is a critical element of homeownership.
 Along with your home furnishings and other belongings, homeowners insurance covers your dwelling against many different perils, including fire, wind damage, vandalism, and theft.
 Given the relatively frequent occurrence of these incidents and the significant cost of replacing a home, a homeowners insurance policy is a solid investment.
+The typical homeowners insurance rate in Omaha, Nebraska is $269 per month.

 The cost of home insurance is dependent on a number of factors.
 These include your dwelling's value, the value of your personal belongings, and the cost of the materials used to build your home.
 The location of your dwelling can also play a large role in how much you pay for home insurance.
 Some geographic areas are susceptible to perils such as hail, wildfires, pipe freezes, volcanoes, and other hazards.
 These perils can lead to more expensive homeowners insurance rates.
 Learn more information about what a home insurance policy covers.